/ model s install

 Steps

-Format your USB as FAT32 or exFAT
+Format your USB

-Insert into the center-console USB port
+Plug into a front USB port

 Heads-up: pre-PWS Model S

 Tesla started shipping the external Pedestrian Warning Speaker in September 2019 to meet US/EU electric-vehicle noise regulations.
-Pre-Sept-2019 Model S vehicles do not have this speaker and cannot play a lock sound outside the cabin — even with the correct file, USB, and software, the Boombox menu will either be missing or the Lock Sound option will be greyed out.
+Pre-Sept-2019 Model S vehicles do not have this speaker and cannot play a lock sound outside the cabin.
+Even with the correct file, USB, and software, the Boombox menu will either be missing or the Lock Sound option will be greyed out.

 FAQ